There’s a lot to worry about when you're an athlete:

 What is the pelvic floor supposed to do and how does it relate to your urinary leakage?

-Your pelvic floor is a muscular sheet (very similar to the shape of a sling) that holds your pelvic organs (bladder, uterus [females only], and rectum).
+Your pelvic floor is a muscular sheet (very similar to the shape of a sling) that holds your pelvic organs.
 Your pelvic floor muscles also surround the urethra and anus, opening and closing those outlets.
-When these muscles contract they close the urethra and prevent urine leakage.
+When these muscles contract they close the urethra and prevent urinary leakage.

 What causes stress urinary leakage?

-There are several theories that may explain why urinary incontinence occurs in athletes.
+There are several theories that may explain why urinary leakage occurs in athletes.
 Urinary incontinence is defined as involuntary loss of urine.
 The most common type of incontinence found in athletes is stress urinary incontinence (SUI).
-SUI occurs when there is a substantial amount of downward pressure placed upon the pelvic floor muscles.
+This type of urinary leakage occurs when there is a lot downward pressure placed upon the pelvic floor muscles.
 When the pelvic floor muscles are not strong enough to withstand this pressure it results in the leakage of urine.
 This type of pressure typically occurs when performing exercise (jumping, landing, kicking, running), high impact activities, sneezing, coughing, laughing, lifting or other activities requiring exertion.

-Research has consistently found that physical therapy for pelvic floor muscles is the number one most effective treatment for stress urinary incontinence.
-Pelvic Health Physical Therapists can help you learn more about the anatomy of your pelvic floor, how to properly strengthen your pelvic floor muscles, train your pelvic floor muscles specific to your sport or activity, and can teach you strategies to withstand the pressure that occurs during high impact activities.
-Contact a Physical Therapist who specializes in Pelvic Health to stop leaking while you play!
+Research has consistently found that physical therapy for pelvic floor muscles is the number one most effective treatment for urinary leakage.
+Pelvic floor physical therapists can help you learn more about the anatomy of your pelvis and how to properly strengthen your pelvic floor muscles.
+They can also help you train your pelvic floor muscles specific to your sport, and share strategies to withstand the pressure that occurs during high impact activities.
+In conclusion, contact a Physical therapist who specializes in pelvic floor to stop leaking while you play!

 Author: Dr. Crystal Okenkpu, PT, DPT, CLT